mstuttgart/brazilcep/docs/index.md

   * [Correios (SIGEPWeb)](http://www.corporativo.correios.com.br/encomendas/sigepweb/doc/Manual_de_Implementacao_do_Web_Service_SIGEP_WEB.pdf)

 BrazilCEP started as a personal study project and evolved into a serious and open source project that is used by many developers on a daily basis.

-!!! info
-    BrazilCEP is not responsible for the functioning, availability and support of any of these query API's.
-All of them are provided by third parties, and this library just provides a handy way to centralize the CEP search on these services.